mr-c/shouldacite/SampleWorkflowNoCitation.md

 Robert is a historian who uses Mendeley to oranise his papers and notes.
 Should he cite this software?

-He doesn’t know so she uses the workflow in the chart:
+He doesn’t know so he uses the workflow in the chart:

 1. Does Mendeley ask that it should be cited?